SenseNet/sncom-resources/_docs/concepts/overview.md

 <div class="docs-highlight">
     <i class="fa fa-info"></i>
     <p>
         Are you a freshly registered sn content repository owner?
-Let us help you exploring the new home of your content with <a href="/docs/explore-your-repository" title="Create and explore your sensenet repository"><strong>this tutorial</strong></a>.
+Let us help you exploring the new home of your content with <a href="/docs/create-and-explore-your-repository" title="Create and explore your sensenet repository"><strong>this tutorial</strong></a>.
-        If you have not decided to register yet, you should definitely check out our <a href="/docs/demo/1000-content-demo" title="Explore 1000 content demo repository"><strong>demo</strong></a> repository, filled with various demo content.
+        If you have not decided to register yet, you should definitely check out our <a href="/docs/demo/1000-content-demo" title="1000 content demo repository"><strong>demo</strong></a> repository, filled with various demo content.
     </p>
 </div>